 Hotel employee: Man of steel, woman of Kleenex?

 Angry hotel manager: No!
 Man of steel, woman of steel, bed of Kleenex.

 - Oglaf has a story about the Snow Queen, spirit of winter, who needs to be sexually satisfied or spring is not going to happen.
 Let's just say that even the most hot-blooded of men cannot take her freezing qualities and return home in one piece.
-It Gets Better though, when a clever adventurer happens by.
+It gets better though, when a clever adventuress happens by.
 With her trusty strap-on.

 - Gender flipped with Yuki and Kobayashi in MegaTokyo, though it's less about sex and more about teleporting all over the city (however, the former is the first explanation Komugiko thinks about when she sees them).

 - In a Palcomix comic called "Greenheat", the Martian Manhunter, while in heat, seduces several women, including Lois Lane, under the guise of their boyfriends.
 Afterwards, they catch him and reveal they knew all along.
 When he asks how they knew, Lois states that the real Superman never dares to be the active partner during sex.

 - Saturday Morning Breakfast Cereal has Superman turning down a potential love interest by citing this trope, who regretfully accepts the reality of it.
 The man Wonder Woman used the same logic with?
 Not so much.
 The bonus panel reveals that the man was the author stand-in, and only lasted two minutes.

 - One strip of Loserz had Jodi pondering how awkward it must have been for teenage Superman to have sex, especially if the girl wanted to get spanked - leading to Superman covered in Ludicrous Gibs and a news headline the next day about "Mysterious ass explosions!"